16 Problem Solving & Modeling

 Homework is NOT a quiz!

 The idea of homework for engineering students is to begin to learn the process of solving real problems, which becomes a lifelong endeavor for an engineer.
 Homework problems expand upon what can be done in the classroom, which are usually simpler and straightforward.
-In doing the homework, students can use all the resources available to them, including exemplar problems and solutions given in the textbook or eBook, for which many are former exam or quiz questions.
+In doing the homework, students can use all the resources available, including exemplar problems and solutions given in the textbook or ebook, for which many are former exam or quiz questions.
 Students should use these exemplars to help them understand the process of solving similar problems that may come up on homework and future exams.

 If you are a student and need help understanding how to go about a specific homework problem, then ask your instructor before or after class, during office hours, or by email.
 Refrain from guessing!
 Also, do not copy down former “solutions” to similar problems and present them as your own – use the exemplar solutions to understand the process of solving the current homework questions, then write out your own solutions.
 Finally, do not assume that the current question(s) is (are) exactly the same as a previous question you may have seen; submitting the correct answer to the wrong homework problem will not have a good outcome.

-1. Start to review the homework problem set as soon as the professor or course instructor sets it.
-Remember: Start to try to solve the problem set early!
-Again, start the problem set early!!
+1. Review the homework problem set as soon as the professor or course instructor assigns it.
+Remember: Start working on the problem set early!
 Time management is essential.

 2. Don’t guess!
 Homework is not a quiz.
 It is a learning exercise, so don’t consider homework as a quiz or exam.